DaveStutler/G9/README.md

 ## Model 1: Binary Classification - Linear vs. Circular Collider Types
 ### Description
-In hopes of predicting the type of collider, either circular or linear, we use a 10-layer ANN that takes in the feature counts, positions, and stopping powers and classifies the data as one of our one-hot-encodered collider type values
+In hopes of predicting the type of collider, either circular or linear, we use a 10-layer ANN that takes in the feature counts, positions, and stopping powers and classifies the data as one of our one-hot-encodered collider types
 * Architecture: we use Relu activation functions for efficent runtime.
 We also use Sigmoid activation function in our output layer to classify the 2 groups, and use the binary_crossentropy function to update our model weights and bias.
 We split our dataset into 90:10 of propotion, with linear and circular columns as our target and every other columns as our features.
 * We incorportated EarlyStopping and ModelCheckpoint to ensure we were getting the best weights possible and not spending more time training than the model needed.
 * We also incorporated validation data into our training in order to find the best models for ModelCheckpoint.